CS-UCY-EPL343/epl361.winter17.team6/README.md

    2. Run the following commands:

     $  http-server epl361.winter17.team6/ChatbotUI/Public --cors
-   3. Run main from the Main.java
+   3. Run main from the com.chatbot.foody.Main.java
    4. Proceed to the following url on your browser:

     http://127.0.0.1:8080